Close Menu

 Architectural overhangs, like decorative eaves or large rakes, can significantly improve a home’s appearance.

-Types of Roof Overhangs by Architectural Style
+Types of Roof Overhangs by Architectural Stylewhat's the overhang on a house roof called?

 Different architectural styles feature unique roof overhang designs.
 Here are a few examples:

-- Craftsman: Exposed rafters and open eaves.
+• Craftsman: Exposed rafters and open eaves.

-- Modern: Minimalist designs with little to no overhang.
+• Modern: Minimalist designs with little to no overhang.

-- Colonial: Boxed eaves for a polished and traditional look.
+• Colonial: Boxed eaves for a polished and traditional look.

-- Mediterranean: Deep, decorative overhangs suited for sunny climates.
+• Mediterranean: Deep, decorative overhangs suited for sunny climates.

-Common Materials Used in Roof Overhangs
+Common Materials Used in Roof Overhangswhat's the overhang on a house roof called?

 Each component of a roof overhang is made from specific materials: